 Within the framework of the refinancing strategy, various money and capital market instruments are used to achieve a broadly-diversified range of funding vehicles.
 In addition to the issuance of Pfandbriefe, which make up a significant share of its long-term funding, Aareal Bank uses a wide range of other refinancing tools, including senior preferred and senior non-preferred bonds, as well as other promissory notes, bonds and Euro Commercial Paper (ECP).
 Depending on market conditions, the Bank places large-sized public issues or private placements.
 The targeted maturity of the refinancings is generally based on the maturity profiles of the credit portfolio.
 In addition, the Bank aims to achieve a balanced maturity structure of liabilities.
 In this context, the respective market conditions and investor demand are taken into account.
-In the Banking & Digital Solutions segment, the Bank also generates bank deposits from the housing industry, which represent a strategically important additional source of funding.
+In the Banking & Digital Solutions segment, the Bank also generates deposits from the housing industry, which represent a strategically important additional source of funding.
 Furthermore, it has recourse to institutional money market investor deposits and enters into repo transactions in the interbank market and on Eurex as well as into open market transactions with the ECB as required.
+To raise funds from retail deposits, Aareal Bank launched several cooperations in the year under review by way of a trust model, for example, with Raisin and Deutsche Bank ZinsMarkt.